kathy9980/consumer_complaints/README.md

 This is a repo for Insight Data Engineering - Coding Challenge - Consmer Complaints

 ### 0. Before we dig into this challenge...
-My laptop is Microsoft Laptop 2 (Window 10), but I am using Python 3.7 in the Ubuntu Subsystem to create my program and then utilize [pyinstaller](https://www.pyinstaller.org/) to convert the python file into an executable file.
+My laptop is Microsoft Laptop 2 (Window 10), but I am using Python 3.7 in the Ubuntu Subsystem (version: Ubuntu 18.04.02 LTS) to create my program and then utilize [pyinstaller](https://www.pyinstaller.org/) to convert the python file into an executable file.

 I uploaded my github repo at this [page](https://insight-cc-submission.com/test-my-repo-link).
 There is an error relevant to system generating the file.